Josh Mballa

-Joshua Kenneth Mballa (born 29 July 1999) is a French basketball player.
-He played college basketball for the Ole Miss Rebels, the Texas Tech Red Raiders and Buffalo Bulls.
+Joshua Kenneth Mballa (born 29 July 1999) is a French professional basketball player for Élan Béarnais of the LNB Élite.
+He played college basketball for the Ole Miss Rebels, the Texas Tech Red Raiders and the Buffalo Bulls.

 Early life and career

 Mballa was born in Detroit, Michigan but raised in Bordeaux, France.
 He started playing competitive basketball at age eight, learning from Vincent Mbassi, a trainer at Kameet Academy who knew his uncle.
 He played for Bouscat and then JSA Bordeaux before joining Orléans Loiret.
 Mballa returned to the United States for high school, attending Putnam Science Academy in Putnam, Connecticut.
 Playing alongside Kyle Lofton and Osun Osunniyi, he helped his team win the National Prep Championship.
 A three-star recruit, he committed to playing college basketball for Texas Tech over offers from Seton Hall and South Florida.

 College career

 As a freshman at Texas Tech, Mballa played sparingly, scoring 13 total points, and his team reached the national championship game.
 For his sophomore season, he transferred to Buffalo and received a waiver for immediate eligibility.
 As a sophomore, Mballa averaged 10.8 points and 9.6 rebounds per game.
 He grabbed 308 rebounds, the most by a Buffalo player in a single season since Sam Pellom in the 1975–76 season.
 He missed three games early in his junior season due to plantar fasciitis.
 On 19 December 2020, Mballa posted a career-high 27 points and seven rebounds in a 107–96 overtime loss to Syracuse.
 As a junior, he averaged 15.3 points and 10.8 rebounds per game, receiving Second Team All-Mid-American Conference (MAC), and Defensive Player of the Year honors.
 He declared for the 2021 NBA draft before withdrawing and returning to Buffalo.
 Mballa was named to the Second Team All-MAC as a senior.
 Following the season, Mballa declared for the 2022 NBA draft while maintaining his college eligibility.
 He also later entered the transfer portal.
 On May 15, 2022, Mballa announced he was transferring to Ole Miss.
 He subsequently withdrew from the NBA Draft.